/r/NeutralPolitics

 All posts are reviewed by the moderators for compliance with these rules prior to appearing online:

-A) Ask a specific political question.
+A) Ask a specific political question in the title.
 We do not allow overly broad questions, solicitations of pure opinion, surveys, requests to explain public opinion or media coverage, posts about other subreddits, or meta posts.

 B) Frame it in a neutral way.
 The post must not be inflammatory, editorialized, leading towards a particular answer, a statement of opinion, or a request to critique your theory.